Myasthenia gravis

 <p>Imagen Laboratorio de Bioquimica&nbsp;</p>

-If myasthenia gravis is suspected due to the clinical picture and the physical examination, the diagnosis should be confirmed by performing complementary explorations such as:
+If myasthenia gravis is suspected on the basis of the clinical picture and physical examination, the diagnosis should be confirmed by performing complementary examinations:

-They are positive in up to 50% of patients with ocular myasthenia and in 75% of the cases of generalized myasthenia.
+• Determination of antibodies: the most frequent are anti-acetylcholine receptors.
+They are positive in up to 50% of patients with ocular myasthenia and in >80% of cases of generalized myasthenia.
+However, two others occur less frequently: anti-MUSK and anti-LPR4.

-A tumour of the thymus (thymoma) should always be ruled out by CT or MRI, the thyroid function should be studied and the presence of other autoimmune diseases should be ruled out.
+Myasthenia gravis is associated with other pathologies as mentioned above, therefore, a thymus tumor (thymoma) should always be ruled out by thoracic CT, thyroid function should be studied and the presence of other autoimmune diseases should be ruled out.

 How is myasthenia gravis treated?